szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 Bit Packing is a compression technique that takes advantage of the fact that integral values rarely span the full range of their data type.
 For example, four-byte integer values can store values from negative two billion to positive two billion.
 Frequently the full range of this data type is not used, and instead only small numbers are stored.
 Bit packing takes advantage of this by removing all of the unnecessary leading zeros when storing values.
 An example (in decimal) is provided below.

 <img src="/images/compression/bitpacking.png"
-     alt="Data set stored both uncompressed and with bitpacking compression" width="100%"
+     alt="Dataset stored both uncompressed and with bitpacking compression" width="100%"
      />